Selling Inherited Land in Florida: Probate, Taxes & Sale Options

 1. Summary administration

 If the decedent died with a will, the estate would be distributed according to the will.
-If the decedent died without a will, then the assets will be distributed according to Florida inheritance law.
+If the decedent died without a will (intestate), then the assets will be distributed according to Florida inheritance law.

 2. Formal administration

 If there is a will, the personal representative will submit it to the court to ensure it was constructed properly according to Florida law.
-If the will is found to be legally valid, then the personal representative can distribute the assets according to the will.
+If the will is found to be legally valid, then the personal representative can distribute the assets according to the will, clearing the path for selling inherited land.

 How long will Florida probate take?